Alaska Senior Living Statistics & Facts

 Memory care facilities in Alaska offer housing for seniors at various stages of Alzheimer's Disease and dementia requiring support and care for their safety.

-Adult day care nursing homes will keep residents busy with activities like music therapy, art therapy, and more.
+Adult day care nursing homes keep residents busy with activities like music therapy, art therapy, and more.
 Seniors can expect supervision, health screening, nutrition, exercise, and lots of love at nursing homes.
-Those suffering from Alzheimer's, dementia, stroke, PTSD, or brain tumor can take advantage of the help offered at these nursing homes in the state.
-Adult day care costs vary in Alaska but as mentioned above, the average came out to $3,642 a month.
+Those suffering from Alzheimer's, dementia, stroke, PTSD, or a brain tumor can take advantage of the help offered at these nursing homes in the state.
+Adult day care costs vary in Alaska but as mentioned above, the average came out to $1,707 a month.

 Hospice care is vital for seniors who are dealing with a terminal illness.
 There are 6 hospice facilities in Alaska, with 3 located in Anchorage.
 The average cost of hospice facilities in Alaska is $55,080 a year, with costs ranging from $3,330 to $6,000 a month.
 Under hospice care, seniors can expect staff to provide required medications and manage pain and symptoms, as well as counseling for the family on how to best care for the elderly.
 Hospice nursing homes help seniors live as comfortably as possible in their final years of life.